microsoftgraph/msgraph-sdk-powershell/src/Education/beta/docs/Get-MgBetaEducationSchoolAdministrativeUnit.md

 # Get-MgBetaEducationSchoolAdministrativeUnit

 ## SYNOPSIS
-Retrieve the simple directory administrativeUnit that corresponds to this educationSchool.
+Retrieve the directory administrativeUnit that corresponds to this educationSchool.
+This API is available in the following national cloud deployments.

 ## SYNTAX